OUIsolutions/BearHttpsClient/docs/response.md

 ```
 ### Reading the body of the response

-you can read the body of the response as a string/binary or json
+You can read the body of the response as a string/binary or JSON.

 ### Reading Body str

-note, that these function will drop a error, if the response its a binary
+Note that these function will drop a error if the response its a binary:
 ```c
     const char *body = bear.response.read_body_str(response);
     if(bear.response.error(response)){